 All of this is now playing out.
 In its report, Gartner makes certain “strategic planning assumptions” about what the future holds with regard to the digital workplace.
 The report states the following:

-It’s great that an organization like Gartner has recognized the Digital Workplace as a technology category and is willing to feature companies that have the ability to impact how work is done in the enterprise.
+It’s great that a powerhouse organization like Gartner has recognized the Digital Workplace as a technology category and is willing to feature companies that have the ability to impact how work is done in the enterprise.
 It’s even greater that Gartner included APPrise Mobile as one of the cool vendors for 2016 in this category.

 Disclaimer: Gartner does not endorse any vendor, product or service depicted in our research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.
 Gartner “Cool Vendors in the Digital Workplace, 2016” by Adam Preset, Monica Basso, Paul Miller, Helen Poitevin, Mike Gotta, Matthew W. Cain, and Carol Rozwell, 27 April 2016